Matojeje/mato-bot/commands/template.md

 * **Args** – Another boolean that specifies if it's necessary to specify at least one argument for the command to work.
 See description for&nbsp;`missingArgsVerb` above.

 * **Description** – A long description that will be shown when `help`&nbsp;is called for this command.

+* **Short description** – A short description to be shown for this command when listing all commands again with `help`.

 * **Usage** – A string or an array describing how to specify the command's arguments.
 Leave empty&nbsp;(`""`) if there are none.
 If there's more information regarding the arguments, add one or two newlines&nbsp;(`\n`) before and one after the extra block of text.